 Most stockings are made with a combination of Spandex and Nylon, which can take 30 to 40 years to decompose in a landfill.
-This durable fabric is great for making stockings, but not great for environment.
-We’ve been keeping a running list of ways to re-use and re-purpose your old compression stockings and socks on our website, but until recently, we had never found a way to fully recycle stockings the way we do cans, glass, and newspaper.
+This durable fabric is great for making stockings, but not great for the environment.
+Luckily, there are some clever ways to reuse your stockings and help save the earth!
+We’ve been keeping a running list of ways to re-use and re-purpose your old compression stockings and socks on our website.
+Here are a few of our favorites:

-In researching this, I actually discovered a lot of other innovative recycling programs for items that I had no idea could be recycled (and I’ve admittedly been throwing away myself!).
+While researching, I actually discovered a lot of innovative recycling programs for items that I had no idea could be recycled (and I’ve admittedly been throwing away myself!).
 Check out my finds below:

 - Wine Corks – ReCork is grinding up corks and reusing them for all kinds of new products.
 A lot of Whole Foods locations have also added drop off stations for wine corks, so check to see if your local store has one!